-Figure 169: Virtualization Management - Command Dword 10
+Figure 327: Virtualization Management - Command Dword 10

-Bit Description
+Bits Description

-31:16 Controller Identifier (CNTLID): This field indicates the controller for which controller resources
+31:16): This field ind icates the controller for which controller resources

-31.10 aı are to be modified.
+•• are to be modified.

-15:11 R eserved
+15:11 Reserved

-Resource Type (RT): This field indicates the type of controller resource to be modified.
+Resource Type (RT): This fiel purce to be modified.

-10:08 Value Description
+10.00 Value Description

-10.06 000b VQ Resources
+10:08 000b VQ Resources

 001b VI Resources

-010b - 111b Reserved
+010b to 111b Reserved

 07:04 Reserved

-Action (ACT): This field indicates the operation for the command to perform as de- to perform as described below.

-Value Description

-0h Reserved

-1h Primary Controller Flexible Allocation: Set the number of Flexible Resources

-03:00 allocated to this primary controller following the next Controller Level Reset other

-than a Controller Reset (i.e., CC.EN transitions from '1' to '0').
-If the Controller

-Identifier field de oes not corresp ond to this primary controller then an error of

-Invalid Controller Identifier is returned.
-This value is persistent across power

-cycles and reset S.

-2h - 6h Reserved

-Bit D Description 7h Secondary Controller Offline: Place the secondary controller in the Offline state and remove all Flexible Resources.
-If the Controller Identifier field does not correspond to a secondary controller associated with this primary controller then an error of Invalid Controller Identifier is returned.
-8h Secondary Controller Assign: Assign the number of controller resources specified in Number of Controller Resources to the secondary controller.
-If the Controller Identifier field does not correspond to a secondary controller associated with this primary controller then an error of Invalid Controller Identifier is returned.
-If the secondary controller is not in the Offline state then an error of Invalid Secondary Controller State is returned.
+Bits Description Action (ACT): This field indicates the operation for the command to perform as described below.
+Value Description 0h Reserved 1h Primary Controller Flexible Allocation: Set the number of Flexible Resources allocated to this primary controller following the next Controller Level Reset other than a Controller Reset (i.e., CC.EN transitions from '1' to '0').
+If the Controller Identifier field does not correspond to this primary controller, then an error of Invalid Controller Identifier is returned.
+This value is persistent across power cycles and resets.
+2h to 6h Reserved 03:00 7h Secondary Controller Offline: Place the secondary controller in the Offline state and remove all Flexible Resources.
+If the Controller Identifier field does not correspond to a secondary controller associated with this primary controller, then an error of Invalid Controller Identifier is returned.
+8h Secondary Controller Assign: Assign the number of controller resource specified in Number of Controller Resources to the secondary controller.
+If th Controller Identifier field does not correspond to a secondary controller associate with this primary controller, then an error of Invalid Controller Identifier is returned.
+If the secondary controller is not in the Offline state, then an error of Invalid Secondary Controller State is returned.
 9h Secondary Controller Online: Place the secondary controller in the Online state.
 If the Controller Identifier field does not correspond to a secondary controller associated with this primary controller, then an error of Invalid Controller Identifier is returned.
 If the secondary controller is not configured appropriately (refer to section 8.5) or the primary controller is not enabled, then an error of Invalid Secondary Controller State is returned.
-Ah - Fh Reserved
+Ah to Fh Reserved